-When you and the love of your life committed your futures to each other, you may not have understood the full depth of traditional vows such as “for better, for worse” and “for richer, for poorer.”
+When you and the love of your life committed your futures to each other, you may not have understood the full depth of traditional marriage vows such as “for better, for worse” and “for richer, for poorer.”
 Like countless other couples, your marriage has probably experienced numerous challenges since your wedding day.

 For as much as you try to support and encourage one another, some circumstances can take a significant toll on your relationship.
 Many visible temptations draw spouses away from each other.
 Meanwhile, studies suggest staying together “in sickness and in health” can be too much to expect.